atmandhol/tappr/docs/USAGE.md

 * `check`: Run pre-checks for running tappr on the local...
 * `cleanup`: Cleans up tanzu directories and CLI for a...
-* `setup`: Set up your local with all required tools.
+* `setup`: Set up your local with all required tools...

 #### `tappr utils local check`